SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-## Data Safety
+## Memory Safety

 In addition to the checks that prevent type mismatches,
 described above in <doc:TheBasics#Type-Safety-and-Type-Inference>,
 Swift also protects code against working with invalid memory.
-This protection is known as *data safety* or *memory safety*
+This protection is known as *memory safety*
 and includes the following requirements:

-- Values are set before being read;
+- Values are set before being read.
-  code doesn't interact with uninitialized regions of memory.
+  The protection against interacting with uninitialized regions of memory
+  is also known as *definite initialization*.
-- Arrays and buffers are accessed only at valid indexes,
+- Arrays and buffers are accessed only at valid indexes.
-  never out of bounds.
+  The protection against out-of-bounds access
+  is also known as *bounds safety*.
 - Memory is accessed only during the value’s lifetime,
-  preventing use-after-free errors.
+  The protection against use-after-free errors
+  is also known as *lifetime safety*.
-- Access to memory overlaps only in provably safe ways;
+- Access to memory overlaps only in provably safe ways.
-  concurrent code doesn't create possible data races.
+  The protection against possible data races in concurrent code
+  is also known as *thread safety*.

 If you've worked in languages that don't provide these guarantees,
 you may be familiar with some of the errors and bugs